-Arrive into Pisa or Florence airport and Love Velo will pick you up and take you to your hotel in Florence.
+Arrive into Pisa or Florence airport and you will be picked up and taken to your hotel in Florence.
 Spend the afternoon exploring the capital of Tuscany and take an evening stroll on the Ponte Vecchio.

-Today is a chance to immerse yourself in Florence before you start your ride into the heart of Tuscany.
-In our opinion, the most important thing to do is find gelato and we know just the place.
-Marco Ottaviano Il Gelato on Via Matteo Palmieri is a favourite as they use seasonal fruits and not too much sugar.
+Today you are given a chance to immerse yourself in Florence before you start your ride into the heart of Tuscany.
+The most important thing to do is find gelato and we know just the place.
+Marco Ottaviano Il Gelato on Matteo Palmieri is a favourite as they use seasonal fruits and not too much sugar.

 Your bike will be delivered today.

-The rest of your journey to the hotel is uphill but it is worth the effort as you arrive at your hotel.
+The rest of your journey is uphill but it is worth the effort as you arrive at your hotel.
 The grounds are stunning, the pool beautiful and the vista is endless.

 From there, the route heads back out into the countryside finishing with a bit of climbing back up to the hotel.